 GMX Mail is a subsidiary of United Internet, one of Germany’s largest internet service providers.
 The free mail service has been gaining in popularity over the last few years, but it’s been around since 1997.

 Feature-wise, you can expect 1 GB of file storage, a 50 MB attachment limit, and support for both IMAP and POP.
 Most interestingly, it offers unlimited email storage; you’ll never run out of space again.
-Unfortunately, it lacks an RSS reader and conversation view.
+Unfortunately, it lacks an RSS reader and a conversation view.

 3. Zoho Mail